One of the questions asked by potential buyers ofa heat pump installationis about the noise level.

 For a geothermal heat pumpis mainly the compressor that produces noise.

-But generally these are very quiet and since they are indoors, this is not very important.
+But these are generally very quiet, and since they're indoors, this isn't a big deal.

-Today, almost all heat pumps have a inverter type compressor which emits very weakly.
+Today, almost all heat pumps are equipped with a inverter type compressor which emits very weakly.

 Your installer will confirm this.